 Modernising Australia's maritime capability is a top priority for the Government.
-Australia's Naval Shipbuilding Enterprise will be founded on four initial construction projects and then develop into further rolling acquisition and construction.
+Australia's Naval Shipbuilding Enterprise was founded on four initial construction projects and then expanded under the 2020 Force Structure Plan to include the acquisition or upgrade of up to 23 different classes of Navy and Army maritime vessels.
 This continuous build program will see the greatest regeneration of our naval capability since the Second World War.

 Delivery of an enhanced naval capability on time and on budget is important in Australia’s increasingly complex strategic environment.
 Enhanced naval capability will ensure protection of our maritime borders, secure our immediate northern approaches and proximate sea lines of communication, and enable us to project force in the maritime environment.